 Unfortunately, the blocks available in this editor are pretty limited.
-There are no layout/column blocks and there are no blocks for embedding posts from popular sites like Facebook or Twitter.
-There is a gallery block for images, but there’s no slider option.
+There are no layout/column blocks, and there are no blocks for embedding posts from popular sites such as Facebook or Twitter.
+There’s a gallery block for images, but there’s no slider option.
 If you want more advanced formatting on your posts, you’ll have to do it manually.
-For example, if you want an image to appear beside a block of text, you’ll need to manually adjust the size of that image and then add text to the area beside it.
+For example, if you want an image to appear beside a block of text, you’ll need to manually adjust the size of that image, and then add text to the area beside it.

 All in all, the Wix blogging tool is easy to use and offers everything you need to create an effective blog post, but the tools are quite basic.

-The Squarespace blogging area is easily accessed through the editor by selecting “Pages – Blog”, and the main blog page can be edited like any other page.
-There are a few different layout options for this page, with the page set to “Basic Grid” by default.
+The Squarespace blogging area is easily accessed through the editor by selecting ‘Pages — Blog’, and the main blog page can be edited like any other page.
+There are a few different layout options, with the page set to ‘Basic Grid’ by default.

 There are a couple of major differences, though.
 The first is that the Squarespace editor has a larger range of content blocks, including more social media blocks.
-Unfortunately, this editor also doesn’t have a lot of layout blocks, so if you want things like columns, you’ll have to create them yourself.
-This was a bit of a disappointment considering how layout-focused the blocks in the main editor are.
+Unfortunately, this editor also doesn’t have a lot of layout blocks, so, if you want things such as columns, you’ll have to create them yourself.
+This is a bit of a disappointment considering how layout-focused the blocks in the main editor are.

 The other thing I noticed, or more accurately didn’t notice, was anywhere to change SEO details.
 I ended up looking this up, and it turns out these settings are accessed through the Blog menu in the editor’s sidebar.
-This seems unnecessarily complicated, but it isn’t a major drawback for me.
+This seems unnecessarily complicated, but it isn’t a major drawback.

 All in all, the Squarespace editor is pretty flexible and, apart from the placement of the SEO tools, pretty straightforward.

-This was another area in the debate of Wix vs Squarespace where it was hard to choose.
+This was another area where it was hard to choose.
 Wix’s blogging tools are easier to use, but Squarespace is more versatile.
-I found myself falling slightly on the side of Squarespace thanks to the additional content blocks, but someone less accustomed to building websites might prefer the ease offered by Wix.
+I found myself falling slightly on the side of Squarespace thanks to the additional content blocks, but someone less accustomed to building websites may prefer the ease offered by Wix.

 Those aren’t the only limitations, either.
-You can only publish three campaigns and send a total of 5,000 emails per month.
-If you want more, you’ll need to pay.
-Wix email plans start at $10/month for 9,500 emails.
+You can only publish three campaigns and send a total of 5,000 emails a month.
+If you want more, you’ll need to pay, with Wix email plans starting at $10 a month for 9,500 emails.

-All in all, I wasn’t impressed by the Wix email marketing tools, but it is nice to have them built into your site builder.
+All in all, I wasn’t impressed by the Wix email marketing tools, but it was nice to have them built into the site builder.

-When you start a Squarespace site you get access to a free trial of its email marketing program, which can be accessed through the “Marketing” sidebar menu.
-The first thing you’ll notice is that Squarespace offers email templates, and they’re pretty high quality:
+When you start a Squarespace site, you get access to a free trial of its email marketing program, which can be accessed through the ‘Marketing’ sidebar menu.
+The first thing you’ll notice is Squarespace offers email templates, and they’re pretty high quality:

-The email editor, too, is high quality.
-There are extensive customization options for each block and everything works similarly to the site editor, so once you’ve figured that out the email system is a breeze.
-I also liked the option to quickly change a template’s colors to match your site colors.
+The email editor is also high quality.
+There are extensive customization options for each block and everything works similarly to the site editor, so, once you’ve figured that out, the email system is a breeze.
+I also liked the option to quickly change a template’s colors to match your site’s colors.

-Squarespace also makes it easy to schedule email campaigns in advance and to create automations, although you won’t be able to test out the automation with the free trial.
+Squarespace also makes it easy to schedule email campaigns and create automations, although you won’t be able to test out the automation with the free trial.

 All of this makes the Squarespace email extension a pleasure to use.
-Unfortunately, it’s more expensive than Wix; the $10/month plan only buys you 5,000 emails per month and you’ll have to pay $24/month if you want to send more.
+Unfortunately, it’s more expensive than Wix: The $10-a-month plan only buys you 5,000 emails a month and you’ll have to pay $24 a month if you want to send more.

-There are a few things to consider in this part of the debate of Wix vs Squarespace.
-Wix does offer a free plan, which is a nice bonus for businesses just starting out, and the Basic paid plan offers more emails than you’ll get with the corresponding Squarespace plan, so if affordability is your main concern, Wix is the better choice.
+There are a few things to consider here.
+Wix offers a free plan, which is a nice bonus for businesses just starting out, and the Basic paid plan offers more emails than you’ll get with the corresponding Squarespace plan, so, if affordability is your main concern, Wix is the better choice.

-On the other hand, the Squarespace email tools are easier to use and offer more features.
+On the other hand, the Squarespace email tools are easier to use and have more features.
 If you’re not too concerned about cost, Squarespace is a better choice.